Film Spoilers and

 The Mist (2007) (aka Stephen King's The Mist)

 Drayton's Premature Suicidal Mercy Killings Were In Vain

 Writer/director Frank Darabont's adaptation of Stephen King's novella The Mist became a science-fiction horror-thriller film.
 It told about a strong thunderstorm and a subsequent massive power outage, that affected the small town of Bridgton, Maine.
 Then, a mysterious, unnatural fog full of otherworldly, monstrous creatures, pterodactyl-like animals, spider-like monsters, and giant flying insects enveloped and trapped a few dozen people in the local supermarket.

 The controversial ending was one in which a group of five survivors fleeing in a car ran out of gas in the midst of a monster-ridden mist on a winding forested road.

-In the film's final few minutes - a sadistic, tacked-on, bleak, nihilistic and sacrificial ending (not in the Stephen King novella), widowed artist David Drayton (Thomas Jane) realized that there were only four bullets left, so he opted to mercy kill (with bullet shots to the head) occupants of the car, leaving himself the only survivor:
+In the film's final few minutes - a sadistic, tacked-on, bleak, nihilistic and sacrificial ending (not in the Stephen King novella), widowed artist David Drayton (Thomas Jane) realized that there were only four bullets left, so he opted to mercy kill occupants of the car (with bullet shots to the head), leaving himself the only survivor: